How To Not Take Things Personally, According To Experts

 Cool Down Before Reacting

-If we give ourselves some time to actually think things through, we can avoid making a mistake or a bad decision.
+If we give ourselves some time to actually think things through, we can avoid making a mistake or a bad choices.
 If you can, try to remove yourself from the situation—take a walk, grab a coffee, or spend some quality time with your pets.
 This way you can hang on to your power without giving it away.

 Work on your confidence: The more confidence you have and the greater your self-esteem the more easily you’ll be able to shrug off the comments and actions of other people.
 “If you are someone who always takes things personally, it can be helpful to work on boosting your confidence, letting go of what others may think when their opinions are either hurtful or not applicable, and accepting yourself as you are,” Dr. Raichbach says.
 With a greater sense of worth, you can put yourself above any perceived wrongs and keep on moving forward.